MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## First run

-After installation, when you open the Terminal, it will start with Powershell as the default profile in the open tab.
+After installation, when you open the Terminal, it will start with PowerShell as the default profile in the open tab.

 ![Windows Terminal first run](./images/first-run.png)